Solar Facts and Questions

 5. The physical size of the solar panels you’re considering

-One simple way of answering the “How many solar panels do I need” question is to consult a professional solar installer, who can give you a free home solar evaluation.
+One simple way of answering the “How many solar panels do I need” question is to consult a professional solar installer, who can give you a free home solar evaluation, like us.

-To determine your home’s average energy requirements, look at past utility bills.
-You can calculate how many solar panels you need by multiplying your household’s hourly energy requirement by the peak sunlight hours for your area and dividing that by a panel’s wattage.
-Use a low-wattage (150 W) and high-wattage (370 W) example to establish a range (ex: 17-42 panels to generate 11,000 kWh/year).
-Note that the size of your roof and how much sunlight your roof gets are factors as well.
+To determine your home’s average energy requirements, review your past utility bills.
+You can calculate how many solar panels you need by multiplying your household’s hourly energy requirement by the peak sunlight hours for your area and dividing that by a solar panel’s wattage.
+Using a low-wattage (150 W) and high-wattage (370 W) example to establish a range (for example, 17-42 panels to generate 11,000 kWh/year).
+Note that the size of your roof and how much sunlight your roof gets will be factors as well.

-Look at your electricity bill for average usage.
-Look for “Kilowatt Hours (or kWh) Used” or something similar, and then note the length of time represented (usually 30 days).
+Evaluate your electricity bill for average usage.
+Look for “Kilowatt Hours (or kWh) Used” or something similar and then note the length of time represented (usually 30 days).
 If your bill doesn’t show kilowatt hours used, look for beginning and ending meter readings and subtract the previous reading from the most recent one.

-You want daily and hourly usage for our calculations, so if your bill doesn’t show a daily average, just divide the monthly or annual average by 30 or 365 days, respectively, and then divide again by 24 to determine your hourly average electricity usage.
-Your answer will be in kW.
-(And just in case you’re wondering, a kilowatt-hour is how much power you are using at any given time multiplied by the total time the power is being used.)
+You want daily and hourly usage for your calculations, so if your bill doesn’t show a daily average, just divide the monthly or annual average by 30 or 365 days, respectively, and then divide again by 24 to determine your hourly average electricity usage.
+Your answer will be in killowatts (kW).
+(A kilowatt-hour is: how much power you are using at any given time multiplied by the total time the power is being used.)

-A small home in a temperate climate might use something like 200 kWh per month, and a larger home in the south where air conditioners account for the largest portion of home energy usage might use 2,000 kWh or more.
+A small home in a temperate climate might use around 200 kWh per month of electricity, and a larger home in the south where air conditioners account for the largest portion of home energy usage might use 2,000 kWh or more.
 The average U.S. home uses about 900 kWh per month according to the EIA.
 So that’s 30 kWh per day or 1.25 kWh per hour.

 Your average daily energy usage is your target daily average to calculate your solar needs.
 That’s the number of kilowatt-hours you need your solar system to produce if you want to cover most if not all of your electricity needs.